MKrad-Git/Congress-Trades/README.md

 ---
 ### Setup:
 I reccomend commenting out the everything in main except get_stocks() and Stock.print_all_instances() and running it once to see what the output looks like and then you can see what you want to do with the data, ajust any of the parameters you need to get your expected output then you can run it for real.
 If you make changes to the code make sure to delete the stock_info file or modify to match the changes.
 If you dont do this you can run into unexpected errors. for example changing the risk will cause their to be two of the same trade just under different prices in the document and thus the code will trade it twice.
+You dont need to worry about adding the stock_info file that will be created on its own by the program.
+The only file you need to create is the .env. you will put username = 'username' for your robin hood account and on the next line password = 'password' for your robinhood account

 ---
 ### Liability: